lucyharlow/tutor/academic.md

 ---

-My education has been international - I studied at secondary schools in England and Hong Kong before attending universities in the UK and the USA.

 I read English as an undergraduate at the **University of St Andrews**, and received a first-class MA (Hons) in 2009.
 I also held piano and organ scholarships, enabling me to continue my musical studies, and received summer funding from the Undergraduate Research Internship Programme to carry out advanced research.